 BoatBox - Making a container educational

 Get in touch if you want to help fulfill the vision of this BoatBox upgrade to the plain shipping container where the Red Hook Boaters store their kayaks in Valentino Park.
 This will also create a prototype for similar boating programs in NYC.

 This work was possible thanks to pro bono design services PortSide won via a desigNYC competition.
 During the time of the desigNYC project, PortSide's team solidified the form of the architectural design and content concepts were established.
-The 2D design will commence in the next phase.
+The 2D design would commence in the next phase.

 The interpretive graphics here are only placeholders and do not represent the final 2D design.
 In several sections, we would like to use illustrations by Christina Sun who has a harbor blog bowsprite.
-She is a kayker who works on a survey boat and a ferry.
-Many of her illustrations are on our H2O info page.
+She is a kayker who has worked on a survey boat and a ferry.
+Many of her illustrations are on our Waterways Info page.

 Features of the design: